 Note: Potential local transit service additions are conceptual only at this point.
 TriMet will work with local jurisdictions to determine service needs and will match service increases to available funding.
-Service enhancements could include both route and frequency.

 Transit recommendation

 Local service/Southwest corridor service enhancement

 Local transit connections will be essential to achieving the land use vision in the Southwest corridor, as well as to the success of a potential high capacity transit investment.
 In 2013-2014, TriMet will work with Southwest corridor jurisdictions and stakeholders to develop the Southwest Service Enhancement Plan.